-This course introduces the student to medical and surgical nursing of dogs and cats.
-Common surgical and medical procedures will be discussed.
-Client education related to post-operative care and home management of the patient will also be introduced.
-Emphasis will be placed on preventative healthcare for both species.
+This course introduces the student to medical nursing of dogs and cats.
+Common medical procedures will be mentioned.
+Preventative care for both species will be discussed in detail along with the importance of client education related to this topic.

 VA1156 Exotic Animal Medicine